-I would like to take this opportunity to explain the reason and purpose for our conferences and meetings and the value you get from them.
+I would like to take this opportunity to explain our conferences and meetings and how we work.

 As you may have heard me say, the people who've hurt me worst in my life are those who said, "Trust me!
 I know what's best for you."
 As a result, I never tell clients that I know what's right for them, or that I know better than they do what they really want.
 Every person has the right, indeed the responsibility, of self-determination, and of deciding what's best for themselves and attempting to achieve it.